-The Cyclops is a delightful bit of 1957 hokum directed Bert I. Gordon.
-Pilot Bruce Barton disappears while flying over Tarahuamare Mountains in Mexico.
-Three years later, his fiance Susan Winter throws together an expedition to search for him, consisting of wealthy stock speculator Marty Melville, biologist Russ Bradford and pilot Lee Brand.
+Three years after test pilot Bruce Barton (Duncan Parkin) disappears while flying over the Tarahuamare Mountains in Mexico, his fiancée Susan Winter (Gloria Talbott) throws together an expedition to search for him, teaming up with wealthy stock speculator Marty Melville (Lon Chaney Jr.), biologist Russ Bradford (James Craig), and pilot Lee Brand (Tom Drake).

 Disobeying orders from the Mexican government that the Tarahuamare Mountains are off limits, the gang piles into Lee's plane and flies off.
 Halfway to their destination, rough winds force the plane to make an emergency landing in a narrow valley.

 It becomes evident that Bruce isn't the sole object of Marty's search.
 He's brought a radiation-detecting device with him (which he refers to as a "scintilator" and which resembles a hair dryer the prop department tricked out) in the hopes of locating uranium deposits so he can file a claim with the Mexican government as part of some kind of swindle/get-rich-quick scheme.

 Russ sees a giant lizard, but nobody believes him.
 Then, searching for Bruce, he and Susan stumble across a giant mouse, which is then caught and eaten by an equally giant hawk.
 Russ speculates that radiation from the uranium deposits Marty is so obsessed with have caused the local wildlife to grow to gigantic proportions.